 The maintenance schedule for most of the Ducati Scrambler motorcycles is the same — even the same between the 800 and 1100 series.
 They are both air- and oil-cooled L-twins with 2-valve desmodromic engines, just different capacities.

 The schedule below does not apply to the Ducati Scrambler Sixty2.
 That schedule is almost identical — but the intervals are different.

-All of the above include the Ducati Scrambler Icon, Ducati Scrambler Full Throttle, Ducati Scrambler Desert Sled, and Ducati Scrambler Urban Enduro — the changes between the models are outside the engine/drivetrain and don’t impact the maintenance schedule.
+This includes the Ducati Scrambler Icon, Dark, Full Throttle, Desert Sled, and Urban Enduro — the changes between the models are outside the engine/drivetrain and don’t impact the maintenance schedule.

 What you need to maintain the Ducati Scrambler